EventStore/EventStore/docs/server/security/README.md

 ### Set initial passwords

-We are adding an ability to set default admin and ops passwords on the first run of the database.
-It will not impact the existing credentials, the user can log into their accounts with exising passwords.
+You can set the admin and ops passwords on the first run of the database.
+This will not impact the existing credentials, the user can log into their accounts with exising passwords.
+Additionally, this will only take effect if you are using [basic authentication](./user-authentication.md#basic-authentication).

-For this to work, you can use the `DefaultAdminPassword` option:
+Set the password for the `admin` user with the `DefaultAdminPassword` option:

 | Format               | Syntax                              |
 |:---------------------|:------------------------------------|